 a.
 Celebrations and parties.

-i.
-The school district will provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.
+(1) The school district may provide a list of healthy party ideas to parents and teachers, including non-food celebration ideas.

 b.
 Classroom snacks brought by parents.

 (1) The school district will provide to parents a list of suggested foods and beverages that meet Smart Snacks nutrition standards.